 There I was in the doctors office, 18 years old, and scared to death.
-My mom had just gone into remission with her Hodgkins Disease and I was demanding a mammogram.
+My mom had just gone into remission with her Hodgkin’s disease and I was demanding a mammogram.
 I was terrified that I had (or would have) breast cancer.
 The doctor poo-poo’d my request a) because I was young, and b) because I was “out of line” with my request.
-No 18 year old should have to worry about breast cancer.
+No 18-year-old should have to worry about breast cancer.

 Why did I do it?
-Because at the remission appointment for my moms cancer, her oncologist said this to her: “Now, symptoms you’ll need to be on the lookout for include heart attacks, breast cancer, type II diabetes, and blood clots.”
+Because at the remission appointment for my mom’s cancer, her oncologist said this to her: “Now, symptoms you’ll need to be on the lookout for include heart attacks, breast cancer, type 2 diabetes, and blood clots.”
 I remember thinking he was crazy, because even at 18 I knew these were very large problems with many a symptom leading up to diagnosis.
 It felt like a set up to me.

-All I heard was Breast Cancer.
+All I heard was breast cancer.
 And I just went through two years of thinking my mom was going to die.
 Of turning her over every two hours in her hospital bed at Mayo, of swabbing her mouth because her saliva glands had been zapped, of giving her sponge baths and helping to change dressings.

 And then her blood clots happened, and instances of what looked like mini strokes happened, and lots of ambulance rides happened, and at the age of 43, a heart attack happened.

-Fast forward to 2007 while working in a functional medicine clinic, I was introduced to Thermography and was fascinated.
+Fast forward to 2007, while working in a functional medicine clinic, I was introduced to thermography and was fascinated.
 I was also busy dreaming up my someday healing space and knew this would be a great fit.

 What is thermography?